International Tiger Day 2020

 There are nine subspecies of tiger, three of which are now extinct.

-The South China Tiger is found in central and eastern China.
-There are only 47 of these tigers left, divided between 18 zoos in China.
+The South China Tiger (Panthera tigris amoyensis) is found in central and eastern China.
+Unfortunately, only 47 of these tigers are left, divided between 18 zoos in China.

-The Malayan Tiger is found in tropical and subtropical forests in southern Thailand and Peninsular Malaysia.
+The Malayan Tiger (Panthera tigris jacksoni) are found in tropical and subtropical forests in southern Thailand and Peninsular Malaysia.

-Also known as Corbett’s tiger the Indo-Chinese tiger is found in Cambodia, Laos, Burma, Thailand, and Vietnam.
+Indo-Chinese tiger (Panthera tigris corbetti), also known as the Corbett’s tiger.
+The Indo-Chinese tigers are found in Cambodia, Laos, Burma, Thailand, and Vietnam.
 These tigers are smaller and darker than Bengal tigers, with shorter and narrower stripes.
-The average length from head to tail is 3 metres and they can weigh up to 180 kg.
+The average length from head to tail is 3 metres, and they can weigh up to 180 kg.
 These tigers live in remote forests, hilly and mountainous habitats.
-This makes them very hard to find, and therefore very little is known about their current number status.
+Consequently, this makes them very hard to find, and therefore very little is known about their current number status.

-The Sumatran Tiger is found on the Indonesian island of Sumatra.
-Despite being highly protected by the Indonesian Government with large fines and jail terms, these tigers are still hunted for their skins and body parts.
+The Sumatran Tiger (Panthera tigris sumatrae) are found on the Indonesian island of Sumatra.
+Despite being highly protected by the Indonesian Government, these tigers are still hunted, despite hefty fines and jail terms if caught.
+In addition, they are hunted for their skins and body part.
 These tigers are the darkest of all the tigers and the smallest.
-The average length is 2.4 metres head to tail and they weigh around 90 kg.
+The average length is 2.4 metres head to tail, and they weigh around 90 kg.

 Bali Tiger (Panthera tigris balica)

-These have been EXTINCT since 1940’s.
+These have been EXTINCT since the 1940s.
 Previously found in western Bali.

 Javan Tiger (Panthera tigris sondaica)